lee0c/lee0c.github.io/_posts/2023-05-13-trans-rights-skull.md

     - sticker
 ---

 Hand carved stamp of a smiling skull celebrating trans rights.
-Available soon as clear and holographic stickers!
+Available now as clear and holographic stickers!

 ## details